VAT and duties

 VAT and disabled people

-You don’t have to pay VAT on certain goods and services if they’re just for your own use and you’re disabled or have a long-term illness.
+You do not have to pay VAT on certain goods and services if they’re just for your own use and you’re disabled or have a long-term illness.

 Other taxes and duties